Skin Tight (album)

-Skin Tight (April 1974) is the fifth studio album by the Ohio Players and the first album released through the Mercury label.
-It is considered to be their commercial breakthrough.
+Skin Tight is the fifth studio album by the Ohio Players, released in April 1974.
+It is their first album released through the Mercury label, and considered to be their commercial breakthrough.

 History

 Skin Tight signified a turning point in the group's career towards a more jazzy and polished funk sound.
 The album began the Players' dominant platinum-selling period, and would bring them a much bigger audience.
 In fact, this release would outsell all of their previous LPs combined.
 The band produced and recorded the album in Chicago, with Barry Mraz as recording engineer.
 The final mix was mastered by Lee Hulko.

 It is the second of five Ohio Players albums announced also as a quadraphonic (4-channel stereo) release, the first of four for Mercury.
 However, it was never actually released as no known copies have surfaced even among collectors.
 According to Billboard, Skin Tight took the top position on the Black Albums chart for six weeks, and missed the Top 10 on the Pop Albums chart by one position.